-The exterior of the arena is scheduled to be finished by mid-2015.
+The exterior of the arena was completed by mid-2015.

 Financing for the mixed-use facility in Edmonton

-The Rogers Place arena alone is estimated to cost $480m, while the winter garden, pedestrian corridor, LRT connection and the community rink are estimated to cost $56.5m, $15m, $7m and $21m respectively.
+The Rogers Place arena alone cost $480m, while the winter garden, pedestrian corridor, LRT connection and the community rink cost $56.5m, $15m, $7m and $21m respectively.

 Sacramento Entertainment and Sports Center (ESC) is a 750,000m² indoor multipurpose arena currently under construction in Sacramento, California, US.

-The City of Edmonton contributes $279m for the $606.5m project from the Community Revitalization Levy (CRL) and other sources.
-The remaining cost is financed through a contribution of $137.81m from the EAC as rent for the arena and the winter garden, $125m from ticket surcharge on all events in the arena, a cash contribution of $23.69m from EAC and $39m from other government sources.
-MacEwan University will contribute $2m for the development of the community rink.
+The City of Edmonton contributed $279m for the $606.5m project from the Community Revitalization Levy (CRL) and other sources.
+The remaining cost was financed through a contribution of $137.81m from the EAC as rent for the arena and the winter garden, $125m from ticket surcharge on all events in the arena, a cash contribution of $23.69m from EAC and $39m from other government sources.
+MacEwan University contributed $2m for the development of the community rink.

-Rogers Place will be operated by EAC, which will collect the entire revenue from the arena and bear all the maintenance and operating expenses.
+Rogers Place is operated by EAC, which collects the entire revenue from the arena and bears all the maintenance and operating expenses.

-The ICON Venue Group, which was hired in March 2010 to develop the Preliminary Development Plan (PDP) for the new arena, is retained as the project manager for the facility.
-PLC Construction is the construction manager for the project.
+The ICON Venue Group, which was hired in March 2010 to develop the Preliminary Development Plan (PDP) for the new arena, was retained as the project manager for the facility.
+PLC Construction was the construction manager for the project.

-Thornton Tomasetti is providing structural design and building skin services for the sports and entertainment facility.
-Structal-Heavy Steel Construction, a division of Canam Group, is the supplier of structural steel for the project.
+Thornton Tomasetti provided structural design and building skin services for the sports and entertainment facility.
+Structal-Heavy Steel Construction, a division of Canam Group, was the supplier of structural steel for the project.

-The local sub contractors involved in this project include Stantec, Hemisphere Engineering, DIALOG, Architecture ATB, AMEC, BTY Group, CDML, and Bunt & Associates Engineering.
+The local subcontractors involved in the project were Stantec, Hemisphere Engineering, DIALOG, Architecture ATB, AMEC, BTY Group, CDML, and Bunt & Associates Engineering.